Ääntäminen

 Määritelmät

-- Having a color in the red-orange-yellow part of the visible electromagnetic spectrum.
+- Having a color in the part of the visible electromagnetic spectrum between red and yellow-green.

 - (archaic) Ardent, zealous.

-- (archaic) Being well off as to property, or in good circumstances; rich.
+- (dated, informal) Well off as to property, or in good circumstances; prosperous.

 - (transitive) To make or keep warm.